jaschers/psnet/README.md

 ```
 ssh-add -k ~/.ssh/id_ed25519
 ```
 Ope the the ssh key with ``vim ~/.ssh/id_ed25519.pub`` and copy the content of the file.
-Go to on [GitHub](https://github.com/) -> click your profile photo -> Settings -> SSH and GPG keys -> New SSH key or Add SSH key.
+Go on [GitHub](https://github.com/) -> click your profile photo -> Settings -> SSH and GPG keys -> New SSH key or Add SSH key.
 In the "Title" field, add a descriptive label for the new key.
 Paste your key into the "Key" field.
 Click 'Add SSH key'.
 If prompted, confirm your GitHub password.

 ### dm-finder repository
 Clone this repository into your prefered folder: